johno/johnotander.github.io/_posts/2014-03-11-getting-started-with-ember-js.md

 After going through the [Ember tutorial](http://emberjs.com/guides/), I figured I was ready to take on an app with things separate, rather than a huge app.js file.
 Since I'm lazy and used to Rails scaffolding, that meant it was time to track down a generator.
 [Yeoman](http://yeoman.io) fit the bill perfectly, and is the go to for the majority of the front end community.

-## Get started by generating the Ember app with Yeoman
+## Get started by generating the Ember app with Yeoman.

 First, we need to install npm since Yeoman is an node package.